 Tell Me Lies (17 Feb 1968)

-Adapted by Peter Brook from a play by Dennis Cannan, this featured Eric Allen, Glenda Jackson, and Stokely Carmichael among many others.
-It was a drama-documentary, illustrating anti-Vietnam War sentiment in 1960's London's artistic and intellectual community.
+Peter Brook's drama-documentary, illustrating anti-Vietnam War sentiment in 1960's London's artistic and intellectual community.
 Patrick Wymark appears on stage with Paul Schofield reading Siegfried Sasson's war poetry.
-"Heathblair" wrote, "The opinions expressed here are raw, heartfelt and honestly confused - much like the war itself...
+"For more detail go here

 Witchfinder General (1968) In 'Vincent Price - The Art of Fear', Denis Meikle finds, "sequences of striking beauty and a film, on the whole, which was more authentic in tone to the period in question than director Ken Hughes' multi-million pound production of Cromwell, made three years later."
 Wymark's one scene as Oliver Cromwell is promoted to Guest Star status, indicating the level of fame which The Power Game had brought (Wilfrid Brambell - of Steptoe and Son - shares the title card with Wymark).

 Where Eagles Dare (22 January 1969)